lb3361/gigatron-os/cardboot/README.md

 a generic OS.
 That made it much easier to make some of the changes Marcel had envisioned such as buffering the sectors (for speed), and being more compliant with the SD and FAT specifications.

+Update: a version of this program is not integrated in the Gigatron DevRom.